DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 They were locked into sword fight.
 Both swords were flashing at enormous speed.
 It continued for five minutes.
-While Alfreya had advantage of height and strength, Kai was able to push back against him with his leg work.
+While Alfreyja had advantage of height and strength, Kai was able to push back against him with his leg work.

 [...Are you on equals with me?
 Just how much strength in your thin arms.]